The Reality of Cub Petting

-- DO NOT participate, support, or have your photo taken with an exotic baby animal.
+- DO NOT participate in cub-petting or have your photo taken with an exotic animal baby.

-- Only visit sanctuaries that are true sanctuaries.
-Visit the Global Federation of Animal Sanctuaries’ website to find true sanctuaries in your area or where you choose to travel.
+- Only visit accredited sanctuaries.
+Visit the Global Federation of Animal Sanctuaries’ website to find true sanctuaries in your area.

 - DO NOT attend attractions that include big cats or other exotic animals in their shows and performances.

 - DO NOT purchase or consume exotic animal items such as purses, wine, etc.

 - DO NOT participate in pay-to-play schemes.
 Resist the temptation!